DHTMLX/docs-suite/docs/menu/fa_icons.md

 ---
 sidebar_label: Customization
-title: Customization
+title: JavaScript Menu - Customization
+description: You can explore the customization of Menu in the documentation of the DHTMLX JavaScript UI library.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

+# Customization

 ## Icons

 dhtmlxMenu uses the [icons of the DHTMLX library](helpers/icon.md) by default.
 However, you can use any other icon font pack, if necessary.
 For this, you need to include the desired icon font on a page and apply icons for Menu controls.

 For example, you can use the [Font Awesome](https://fontawesome.com/) icon pack by including [link to its CDN](https://fontawesome.com/how-to-use/on-the-web/setup/getting-started?using=web-fonts-with-css) after the source files of dhtmlxMenu as follows: